micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-The kingdom of heaven is like [^o]something precious buried in a field, which a man found and hid again; then in his joy he goes and sells all he has and buys that field.
+The kingdom of heaven is like something precious buried in a field, which a man found and hid again; then in his joy he goes and sells all he has and buys that field.